 |Loop||When set, the audio file will loop indefinitely during playback after its end has been reached.
 The loop can be arranged on the Timeline.|

 |Remove DC offset||When set, remove DC offset.
 This effect is applied in real-time, and does not modify the original file.|

 |Normalize||When set, normalize with peak-normalization.
 This effect is applied in real-time, and does not modify the original file.|

 In addition to the settings listed here, the loaded audio file can be arranged on the Timeline.

-This Node has adaptive, built-in de-clicking, both for the beginning and ending of each Timeline segment, as well as when seeking playback (i.e. you won’t hear clicks when moving playback to the middle of the opened audio file).
-As such, you are not technically required to cut segments at zero points to avoid clicks.
+This Node has built-in de-clicking, both for the beginning and ending of each Timeline Clip, as well as when seeking playback (i.e. you won’t hear clicks when moving playback to the middle of the opened audio file).
+Because of this, if you are slicing your audio content, you don’t have to cut Clips at zero points to avoid clicks.

-Normalization and DC-offset removal are precomputed when an audio file is opened (the Normalize and Remove DC offset settings indicate this process with a “loading…” label), and applied in real-time.
+Normalization and DC-offset removal are precomputed once per file when enabled for the first time, and then applied in real-time.
 This lets you quickly toggle these settings.

-Opening longer audio clips may momentarily block AudioNodes at the end of the loading process (including the audio/control signal processed through some Nodes).
+Currently, opening longer audio clips may momentarily block AudioNodes at the end of the loading process.
 If your project is real-time critical, consider opening any required files in advance, or use shorter audio files.